• Skip to primary navigation

 Gluten-Free Frangipane Tart sliced and sitting on wooden board

-Gluten-Free Frangipane
+Gluten-Free Frangipane Tart

 A superb Gluten-Free Frangipane is exactly the kind of recipe you need to have in your back pocket.
 Made from ground almonds this delicious pastry cream can be used to top simple fruit tarts or mince pies.
-It can also be made into a deliciously simple Frangipane tart baked into a pastry crust and sprinkled with flaked almonds.
+It can also be made into this deliciously simple Frangipane tart baked into a homemade pastry crust and sprinkled with flaked almonds.

-5 from 1 vote
+5 from 2 votes

-Prep Time 8 mins
+Prep Time 40 minutes

-Resting Time 15 mins
+Resting Time 1 hour

 Course Dessert